Death Spiral

 This latest Death of the self came to me in the middle of writing this post, a task that I had been trying to rush and force, leaving me unsatisfied with any resulting work.
 More over, I had reached a breaking point, an all encompassing exhaustion and burnout replacing my creative drive and leaving me spinning in place.
 Unbeknownst to me, this was exactly the catalyst that I needed.
 In the midst of my frustration and weariness, Death knocked on my door.

 Once again, Life was showing me instead of telling me.
-The message was clear: if I really wanted to tell you about the symbolism of Death, to bring it forward into the world in a way that I felt truly represented it, I would have to experience the depth of it.
+The message was clear: if I really wanted to tell you about the symbolism of Death, to bring it forward into the world in a way that I felt truly represented it, I would have to experience the full depth of it.

 This is what I'm here to do, to show you instead of tell you, the way a parent does, and the way the Universe has with me; slowly, gently, patiently, letting me learn my own lessons in my own time.
 At the end of the day, it's not just about understanding what you’re moving through; it’s about experiencing it in whole.